ralphwetzel/theonionbox/README.md

 Enter a search phrase - which should be a (part of a) nickname of a Tor node or a (portion of a) fingerprint - into the _Search_ field and press enter.
 This search phrase will be used to query Onionoo - and the result presented in a popup bubble.
 If the search was successful, you may click on the links provided to display the Tor network status protocol data of that Tor node.

 #### Controlled Hosts
-If you provided access control information for additional Tor nodes in the configuration file of your Box, those nodes are listed under _Controlled Hosts_.
+If you provided access control information for additional Tor nodes in the configuration file of your box, those nodes are listed under _Controlled Hosts_.
 Click on the fingerprint and you will be connected to that Tor node.

 ---

 ### Messages
-The section _Box | Messages_ displays the messages received from the Tor node(s) monitored and from your Box.
+The section _Box | Messages_ displays the messages received from the Tor node(s) monitored and from your box.

 ![image](docs/images/messages.png)